mnaee-sahaf/taxfix-mate/README.md

 # TaxFix Mate

-A modern web application built with React, TypeScript, and Supabase, featuring a comprehensive UI component library and robust development tools.
+In an attempt to create solve the problem of Taxation filing in Pakistan via shady agents, this is a modern web application built with React, TypeScript, and Supabase, featuring a comprehensive UI component library and robust development tools.

 ## 🚀 Tech Stack